HussainAther/philosophy/neuro/comptheory.md

 too many parameters to all be entirely controlled by genetics, neurodevelopment involves a massive synaptogenesis that grow using optimization processes, some parameters are used for feedback to adapt behavior to circumstances, and natural selection optimizes nervous systems in such a way that we may regard the nervous system's selective pressures as error-minimizing.

+The neural circuit in visual tracking of moving objects uses many unkonwn parameters and specific weights.
+We can construct a network by fixing the known parameters and train it on input and output to determine the unknown parameters.
+The probability inference methods depend on the dregree of similar between artificial and biological networks.
+We may use models to generate hypotheses because the nervous system evolution may be described with a cost function and artificial mdoels use backpropagation to search through possibilites.